dcog989/css-normalize-enhanced/README.md

 ## Customization

 Customize typography, colors, focus styles, margins, padding, and form element styling in your own stylesheets.
-Direct modification of `modern-normalize.css` is not recommended.
+Direct modification of `normalize-enhanced.css` is not recommended.

 ## Credits